 You make these jeon dishes by first dredging the main ingredients in flour, then dipping them in egg batter, and finally pan-frying them.

 This kkaennip (perilla) jeon is made similarly, but it’s a variation that’s stuffed before being coated with the egg batter.
-The perilla leaves lend a distinct, robust flavor to the mildly flavored filling as well as provide an overall textural contrast.
+The distinctly flavored perilla leaves pair deliciously with the mild filling and provide a nice textural contrast.